|

 Building: Boca Raton - Barry & Florence Friedberg Auditorium

-Instructor: Shelly Isaacs
+Instructor: Shelly Isaacs, M.A.

 Explore the rich tapestry of Japanese society through the lens of four cinematic masterpieces.
 This course journey takes us from the fading elegance of pre-war traditions to a whimsical afterlife, and from the quiet dignity of the samurai to the bustling, food-obsessed streets of modern Japan.
 Together, we will examine how these diverse stories reflect universal themes of memory, honor, family, and the pursuit of perfection.
+Titles are subject to change.

 LECTURES: